 When a home builder quotes a home plans cost per square foot to build, the owner may be thinking of high end finishes, details, and other variables.
 Without first discussing these issues with the builder, the homeowner sometimes purchase home plans based on that initial conversation.
 Then, the homeowner follows up with the builder to go into more detail.
 This is usually where the initial reliance on the cost per square foot method by the homeowner is troublesome.

-In more cases then not, the initial estimate is at the homeowners budget or slightly over if not more.
+In more cases than not, the initial estimate is at the homeowners budget or slightly over if not more.
 If the estimate falls under the homeowners budget, then the cost per square foot method has served it purpose.
 The home plans cost per square foot method should be used as a guide only.
-It should not be taken as an absolute when you are in the market to build your next home.
+It should not be taken as an absolute when you are in the market to build from your plans or home builder plans.
 The CPSFM is a viable tool if used properly within the context of early stage planning.